tytydraco/yessleep/out/A_Guest_at_My_Hotel_Requested_a_Demonic_Symbol_on_His_Bed_I_Should_Never_Have_Done_It_Part_2_The_Dinner.md

 But before I paid a visit to security, I walked out front to inspect the planter.
 What Rory said was true.
 More giant, black feathers covered the succulent plants and sugar palms used for landscaping.
 I bent down to look at them and I noticed something else—the tips of the feathers were singed like they had been burnt.
 I could almost feel static in the air again as I recalled the visual of the tall figure walking where I now crouched, and it sent chills to my fingers and ears.
 Had I actually seen something after all?
 Was I not just imagining it?
 And If I had seen something there, was it the same nightmare entity that took the form of my neighbor’s dog, Moose, I’d seen in my apartment?
 I didn’t want to think about it.

-Resort security was down on the basement level along with the loading dock, storerooms, and cafeteria.
-To find the black case, I’d need security to review the cameras.
+Resort security was in the basement level with the loading dock, storerooms, and cafeteria.
+To find the black case, I’d need them to review the cameras.

 “Morning, Morris,” I said, walking in.